mlundine/Shoreline_Extraction_GAN/README.md

 Select a range of dates and enter these in the start and end date text boxes.

-You will need the corner coordinates to download imagery.
+You will need the corner coordinates to download imagery:

-(upper left longitude, upper left latitude)
+* (upper left longitude, upper left latitude)

-(upper right longitude, upper right latitude)
+* (upper right longitude, upper right latitude)

-(lower right longitude, lower right latitude)
+* (lower right longitude, lower right latitude)

-(lower left longitude, lower left latitude)
+* (lower left longitude, lower left latitude)

 Then select which satellites you would like to pull imagery from (L5, L7, L8, and/or S2).